Quickstart#

 dco co-1 co-2 xrb walkaway-t-1 walkaway-t-2 runaway-t-1 runaway-t-2 walkaway-o-1 walkaway-o-2 runaway-o-1 runaway-o-2 widow-1 widow-2 stellar-merger-co-1 stellar-merger-co-2

-0 False False False False False False False False False False False False False False False False
+0 False False False False False False False False False False False False False False True False

 1 False False False False False False False False False False False False False False False False